Hiking is one of the easiest and least expensive outdoor activities to take part in and the benefits reach your mind, body, and soul.

 You’ve heard of the expression ‘healthy body, healthy mind’, exercise helps to keep our brain cells nourished and healthy – helping to improve memory and cognitive ability.
-Hiking can help to reduce stress and anxiety, boost self-esteem and release endorphins.

 Studies have also shown that doing something active and getting outdoors can help to reduce the symptoms of ADHD in children.

-Professor Liisa Tyrväinen and her research team at the Natural Resources Institute Finland, conducting a study of several thousand Finnish people, and recommend ‘a minimum nature dose of five hours a month’ to help ward off stress and anxiety.
+Professor Liisa Tyrväinen and her research team at the Natural Resources Institute Finland, conducted a study of several thousand Finnish people, and recommend ‘a minimum nature dose of five hours a month’ to help ward off stress and anxiety.
 While Kaveli Korpela, a Psychology professor at the University of Tampere believes a 40 to 50-minute walk has a positive impact on our mood and psychological state.

 Our world is becoming more urbanised and with increased reliance on technology, Stanford University researchers believe that this is linked to depression and other forms of mental illness.
 Removing ourselves from an urban environment, even for a short period of time, can be advantageous for our mental health – thanks to less stress triggers, less noise and fewer distractions.